YYSunshine0912/mycroft-iss-project/README.md

 ## Examples
-* (1) The statements used to show project info:
+* (1) The statements used to trigger "Show ISS Project(S) Info" intended task:
 *     "ISS project"
 *     "ISS project info"
 *     "How many iss project"
 *     "How many iss project are there?"
 *     "How many iss project do we have?"
-* (2)The statements used to test Iris API
+* (2)The statements used to trigger "Test Iris Demo" intended task:
-*     The statement includes key word "test iris"
+*     The statement includes "test Iris" key word
-*     The statement includes key word "test project one"
+*     The statement includes "test project one" key word
-*     The statement includes key word "test demo one"
+*     The statement includes "test demo one" key word
-* (3)The statements used to test Delivery API are as below
+* (3)The statements used to trigger "Test Delivery Project" intended task:
-*     The statement includes key workd "test delivery"
+*     The statement includes "test delivery" key word
-*     The statement includes key word "test project two"
+*     The statement includes "test project two" key word
-*     The statement includes key word "test demo two"
+*     The statement includes "test demo two" key word

 ## Credits